navadta/ninshiki/README.md

   * This demo will train a neural network to learn the Bitwise XOR function then it will output some results
   * `./ocr/build/example/xor_network activation_function` (`./ocr/build/example/xor_network 1`)
   * `1` to use the Sigmoid activation function and `2` for ELU (Exponential Linear Unit)
+* Dataset Generation
+  * This demo will generate a dataset as explained in the `Build` section
+* OCR Training
+  * This demo will train a neural network capable of recognizing characters

 ## GUI
 * This demo will open a GUI with multiple functionalities to recognize the text from an image